Sir-Lancaster/Yama-Juunin/README.md

 | **Unspoken**   | Rejection of order   | None / secrecy              | Denial of societal control     | Defiance; existential rebellion     |

 ### Arts

-### Social Institutions
-- List of the institutions so far.
-  - Most of the institutions are defined by the Paths.
-  - Quiet Hand
-  - The smaller towns are similar to manorialism, so most judicial matters come from members of the estate.
-  -
 ### Achievements

 ## The Three Paths: